Research in your postgraduate degree

 How to format your thesis or dissertation

 The word lengths noted above include appendices, footnotes and the bibliography/reference list.
-The minimum word limit is 10 per cent below the maximum limit.
-Appendices, if needed, should not be more than 10 per cent of total pages.
+Appendices, if needed, should not be more than 10 percent of total pages.

 Content, structure and formatting

-The content, structure and formatting of your thesis is at your discretion, however the Faculty of Arts generally expects that a research project will use a standard referencing system, such as Chicago or APA, and follow a logical scheme that is consistent throughout the work.
+The content, structure and formatting of your research component is at your discretion.
+However, the Faculty of Arts and Education generally expects that a research project will use a standard referencing system, such as Chicago or APA, and follow a logical scheme that is consistent throughout the work.

 Chapters with subsections are the most common form of division.
 Any logical system of subdivision within chapters or sections appropriate to the field or discipline may be used, but the scheme must be consistent throughout the thesis.

-Your thesis should be submitted on or before the due date.
+Your research component should be submitted on or before the due date.

 Some degrees or specialisations may have additional requirements; you will be notified if this applies to you.